 3. Comic Relief

 Emmy Award-winning and Grammy-nominated comedian David Cross, named by Comedy Central as one of the “Top 100 Stand-Up Comedians of All Time,” will present “Making America Great Again!” at Bridges Auditorium on Wednesday, Jan.
 27 at 8 p.m.
 Cross is known for creating memorable TV characters, including the much-beloved role of Dr. Tobias Fünke on “Arrested Development” and writing and starring in “Mr. Show.”
-Tickets are $10 for 7C students and $20 general admission.
+Tickets for David Cross are $10 for 7C students and $20 general admission.

 4. The Voice(s)